GitRoot

 Scope and design goals of GitRoot

 GitRoot has a finite scope.
-The goal is to manage repositories and users.
-All the rest should go into plugins.
-Contributions which contradict the goal are unlikely to be accepted.
+Its purpose is to manage repositories and users.
+Everything else should be added into plugins.
+Contributions contradicting this purpose are unlikely to be accepted.

-GitRoot is responsible of the security and so who can write where.
-If your contribution is not related to that, you should write a plugin.
+GitRoot is responsible for security, and managing user permissions.
+If your contribution is not related to this, you should write a plugin.

-If your plugin can not be written, open an issue to discuss if GitRoot can handle the work or not.
+If you are unable to write the plugin you need, please open an issue to discuss whether GitRoot can handle the work.

-Plugins hosted on GitRoot itself should serve the mass and be open-source.
-Contribution to create a new plugin can be refused at any time, for any reason (we don’t have the man power required to maintain all plugins).
+Plugins hosted on GitRoot itself should be open-source and serve the community.
+Contributions to create a new plugin may be refused at any time, for any reason (we don’t have the manpower required to maintain all plugins).

 Creating issue/feature request/other